When was Ronald Reagan born?

 Lastly, when Michael Gorbachev came to power in the Soviet Union in 1985, promising openness and reform, attitudes between the major powers began to change.
 Gorbachev and Reagan signed the Intermediate-Range Nuclear Forces (INF) treaty in 1987.
 An agreement between the two parties requiring nuclear and conventional missiles and cruise missiles with a range of 500 to 5,500 kilometers to be destroyed.

-Marriage life of Ronald Reagan
+Marriages and Wives of Ronald Reagan

-The second marriage Reagan was with Nancy Davis, also an actress.
+Reagan’s second marriage was with Nancy Davis, also an actress.
 The marriage lasted from 1952 to 2004, and two children were born from the union: Patricia and Ronald.
-Nancy was known for her conservative views, and many biographers tell of her influence on the ideological changes that Reagan had in her life.
+Nancy Reagan was known for her conservative views, and many biographers tell of her influence on the ideological changes that Reagan had in her life.
 The end of Nancy and Reagan’s marriage was due to the death of Ronald Reagan.

 Reagan restored America’s confidence in the White House.
 His optimism was contagious and made society feel better.
 His communication skills helped him during his political and intellectual burden.
 He is still remembered as the leader who fought and defeated “the evil empire,” as he called the Soviet Union.